FAQs

 What are the Terms & Conditions?

-It is very important that you are fully informed about and comfortable with the practical framework for therapy, and a list of terms and conditions is available here (pdf - opens in new window).
-I will also email you a copy of this client agreement before your first appointment so you have a chance to read it through carefully in your own time.
-At the initial appointment, I will go through it with you to answer any questions you may have, and to make sure you understand it and are willing to agree to its terms.
-If you are happy to proceed, we will both sign it.
-My practice is fully compliant with the new GDPR legislative framework.
+It is very important that you are fully informed about and comfortable with the practical framework for therapy.
+If you decide you would like to book an appointment, I will email you a copy of the client agreement ahead of your first appointment so that you have a chance to read it through carefully in your own time.
+At (or before) the initial appointment, I will gladly answer any questions you may have about these terms and conditions, to make sure you understand it and agree to them fully.
+My practice is fully compliant with GDPR legislative framework.
 You can find a copy of the data privacy policy here.

 Fees

-Payment is due at the end of each session (on the same day) by bank transfer, cash or cheque.
+Payment is due at the end of each session (on the same day) by bank transfer.

 Cancellation Policy: I work on the condition that sessions that are missed or cancelled with less than 24 hours notice are paid for in full.
 Sessions cancelled 24-48 hours in advance are charged at 50% of the agreed session fee.
 There is no charge if a session is cancelled with more than 48 hours' notice.

-I am a registered provider with several of the major health insurance companies (WPA, BUPA, Cigna, Vitality Pru).
+I am a registered provider with several of the major health insurance companies.
 If you intend to use your health insurance to pay for your sessions, please be sure to tell me this at the time of booking.
 If I am not already registered with your insurer, it may be possible to organise this, so do please ask.